-WCS also continues to provide technical assistance to the Government for introducing a listing program that evaluates the status of species and affords them a designation of either ‘Protected’ (prohibiting all hunting and trade of their derivatives) or ‘Harvestable’ (where species can only be harvested on the basis of permits or management agreements).
-Currently there are a total of 138 species on the country’s official Protected Species Lists.
+- Established policies to protect threatened species: WCS also continues to provide technical assistance to the Government for introducing a listing program that evaluates the status of species to determine whether they should be ‘Protected’ (prohibiting all hunting and trade of their derivatives).
+Currently there are a total of 149 species on the country’s official Protected Species List.